 Unknown 3

-The top five causes of Lost Time Injury in 2022 for both employees and contractors were: slipping, tripping and falling, use of manual tools, moving machinery, product handling and falling from height.
+The top five causes of lost time injury in 2022 for both employees and contractors were: slipping, tripping and falling, use of manual tools, moving machinery, product handling and falling from height.

 Engineer among the cold rolled coils